-This section reports the information that you need to allocate and apportion your R&E expense for foreign tax credit limitation purposes.
+This section reports the information that you need to allocate and apportion your R&E expenses for foreign tax credit limitation purposes.
 R&E expenses are allocated and apportioned by the partner; see Regulations section 1.861-17(f)(1).
-Individual, estate, and trust partners will use this Section 1 to determine the R&E expense reported on Form 1116, Part I. See the Instructions for Form 1116.
-Corporate partners will use this Section 1 to determine the R&E expense reported on Form 1118, Schedule H, Part I.
+Individual, estate, and trust partners will use this Section 1 to determine the R&E expenses reported on Form 1116, Part I. See the Instructions for Form 1116.
+Because Form 1116 doesn't include detailed entries for R&E expenses, the line instructions below only refer to Form 1118.
+Corporate partners will use this Section 1 to determine the R&E expenses reported on Form 1118, Schedule H, Part I.